-While the article offers some great insights into the levels of Technology Representation on UK Boards, the purpose of the paper was to really focus on the advantages of hiring a Technology Leader.
+While the article offers some great insights into the levels of Technology Representation on US Boards, the purpose of the paper is really to focus on the advantages of hiring a Technology Leader.
 We offer evidence of how this helps connect the Board with the Executive team on digital transformation; probing to see if the organisation has the right capabilities, culture, and infrastructure to succeed.
-We also highlight the role that Technology leaders play in engaging the Board around the broader business issues.

 If you were only to read this far, below are six compelling arguments outlining why we think you should consider hiring a Technology Leader onto your Board.
-Each of these arguments is backed up with evidence throughout the paper.

-- Technology Leadership on Boards = improved revenue and share price growth - Tech-savvy Boards help probe the executive committee to see if Digital Transformation is actually working - Appointing a Technology leader onto the Board signals that Digital and Data strategy is at the heart of the Board agenda - Tech-savvy Boards help build a Digital Mindset - Appointing Tech-savvy NEDs can actually improve D&I in the Boardroom - Having Technology representation gives the board a clearer view of emerging threats
+Technology Leadership on Boards =

+improved revenue and share price growth Tech-savvy Boards can help probe the executive committee to see if Digital Transformation is actually working

+Appointing a technology leader onto the Board signals that Digital and Data is at the heart of the Board agenda

+Tech-savvy Boards help build a Digital Mindset

+Appointing technology savvy NEDs actually improves D&I in the Boardroom

+Having Technology representation gives the board a clearer view of emerging threats